KOflyan/java-language-basics/src/lesson5/classwork/EXERCISES.md

 ```
 public boolean isFriendly() -- smart or playful
 public void speak() -- "*water splash*"
-public void perform_jump() -- if playful, print "*Jumps*".
+public void performJump() -- if playful, print "*Jumps*".
 If smart, print "I will jump.. for food.".
 In other cases print "No.".

 public Dolphin(String name, boolean isPlayful, boolean isSmart)
 ```